Common Mistakes in Data Analysis and How to Avoid Them

 - Perform data cleaning: Regularly check for missing values, duplicates, and inconsistencies.

-- Validate data sources: Use reliable and up-to-date data sources.
+- Validate data sources: Use reliable and up-to-date sources for your analysis.

 - Document data collection processes: Ensure transparency and consistency in how data is gathered.